cuilandebu/EAGLE-rotation-curve-data/README.md

      and KappaCoRot >= 0.4 \
      and sh.GalaxyID = recal.GalaxyID \
 ORDER BY \
-     m_bary asc \
+     m_bary asc

 It obtain 207 rotational supported galaxies.
 To get another 460 galaxies, change the KappaCoRot >= 0.4 with KappaCoRot < 0.4 and it will result galaxies with morphology pressure supported (Correa, 2017).
-The parameter GN, SGN, cx, cy, and cz is used to retrieve the rotation curve using the code given in the paper The EAGLE Team (2017).
+The parameter GN, SGN, cx, cy, and cz are used to retrieve the rotation curve using the code given in the paper The EAGLE Team (2017).